What is the purpose of the Local Offer?

 What training have staff completed to support children and young pupil with SEND?

-- Our Inclusion Manager is a fully qualified teacher with experience in managing Special Educational Needs.
-She is also a Specialist Leader in Behaviour and Attendance.
+- Our Pastoral and Inclusion Lead is a fully qualified teacher with experience in managing Special Educational Needs.

 - As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: